DSXiangLi/DecryptPrompt/README.md

     - 【Theory-of-Mind】HOW FAR ARE LARGE LANGUAGE MODELS FROMAGENTS WITH THEORY-OF-MIND?
     - 【PC-SUBQ】Prompting Strategies for Enabling Large Language Models to Infer Causation from Correlation
     - Reverse Thinking Makes LLMs Stronger Reasoners
+    - Chain of Draft: Thinking Faster by Writing Less
 - 非传统COT问题分解方向
     - Decomposed Prompting A MODULAR APPROACH FOR Solving Complex Tasks
     - Successive Prompting for Decomposing Complex Questions